UniTime/unitime-doc/student-scheduling-assistant.md

 Once the assistant has suggested a schedule a student can make changes to the schedule until she finds a combination of time for the classes that meets her needs.

-In the Student Scheduling Assistant screen, a student may enter a prioritized list of courses he/she would like to take in a given term.
+In the Student Scheduling Assistant screen, a student may enter a prioritized list of courses they would like to take in a given term.
 It is also possible to enter course alternatives and free time requests.
-Then a personal schedule is offered to the student and he/she can enroll in the classes as offered.
+Then a personal schedule is offered to the student and they can enroll in the classes as offered.

 ![Student Scheduling Assistant](images/student-scheduling-assistant-1.png){:class='screenshot'}